kalsandbrook/linux-playbook/content/docs/Guides/installing_windows.md

 3. Manually search for your GPU (as well as CPU), then click submit.
 4. Download the given drivers and install them.
     - **NOTE:** Adrenalin Edition is designed for general consumers; Pro Edition is designed for digital creative work.

+Optional: [Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer), to reduce some of the bloat installed with AMD Drivers.

 {{% /tab %}}
 {{% tab "NVIDIA" %}}